Skip to main content

 • Innovative recruitment for greater diversity

-To decrease the reliance on external support, Billy Lids Kindy revised its recruitment policies to prioritize cultural and linguistic diversity.
+To decrease the reliance on external support, Billy Lids Kindy revised its recruitment policies to prioritise cultural and linguistic diversity.
 This approach led to actively seeking, and the hiring of educators who speak multiple languages and who are familiar with various cultural backgrounds.
 Having an educator who can interpret a family language has increased the services confidence to engage with families in new ways, creating deeper connections and opportunities for families and educators to share information about the children’s development, cultural practice, concerns and needs.

 • Technology for real-time communication